fidesosu/passelimerit-docs/parts/authentication/index.md

 ![An image](../../dist/images/api-keys-list-1-dark.png)

+>The images are slightly altered to make them fit the page better.
+The actual UI might look slightly different, but the functionality is the same.
+---
 >[!IMPORTANT]
 >_**Keep your Api ID and Api Key secret**_.
 They should be guarded just as you would your regular account password.
 If you feel your ID and Key has been compromised, you can reset it by deleting and re creating a >new ID and Key.